President (2017 - 2018)

 Professor Carol McGuinness is a Chartered Psychologist and Professor Emerita at Queen’s University Belfast, where she has worked for most of her professional life.

-Professor McGuinness served as Chair of the Special Group for the Teaching of Psychology in the 1990s and was a committee member and then Vice Chair of the newly formed Division of Teachers and Researchers in Psychology (1996-2002).
-She chaired the BPS Working Party on A-level Psychology (2003), and edited Psychology Teaching Review (1999-2004), and was was member of the ESRC Research Grants Board from 2002-2004.
+Professor McGuinness served as Chair of the Special Group for the Teaching of Psychology in the 1990s and was a committee member and then Vice Chair of the Division of Teachers and Researchers in Psychology (1996-2002).
+She chaired the BPS Working Party on A-level Psychology (2003), and edited Psychology Teaching Review (1999-2004), and was a member of the ESRC Research Grants Board from 2002-2004.

 More recently she has been Chair of the Northern Ireland Branch of the BPS (2010-2016) where she played a significant role in co-ordinating the activities of the Branch to influence public policy at Stormont, and is currently leading a project on the evolution and impact of the science and practice of psychology in Northern Ireland, funded by the BPS Public Engagement Fund.